ontoportal/documentation/docs/_steps/branding_customizations.md

 ## What gets customized?

 It's up to you.
-A reasonable first step would be to update the header (the logo, and the color), and perhaps the footer.
+A reasonable first step would be to update the URL of the site, header (the logo, and the color), and perhaps the footer.

 It's only slight more involved to add a favicon (for the browser bar), and a customized welcome and tagline on the home page.